phabrics/phabrics/README.md

 ### Hi there 👋
 The look, the feel, the phabric of our lives.
+See the [Phabrics web page](https://phabrics.github.io) for more info.

 ## The Machine Emulator